gokberkgunes/hugo-personal-website/content/_index.md

 # berksen.net

 I am Gökberk Güneş, a postgraduate civil engineering student at METU in Turkey.
-I am currently working on the simulation of breathing throughout the human nose using computational fluid dynamics simulations.
+I am currently working on a simulation of breathing throughout the human nose using computational fluid dynamics simulations.

-This website is the collection of the guides, experiments, tips and tricks that I would like to share with others.
+This website is a collection of the guides, experiments, tips and tricks that I would like to share with others.
 Also, it is what I would rather spend my time and develop over social media.
-Generally speaking, I try to document the configurations, bug-fixes, and hacks about software I interact throughout the days.
+Generally speaking, I try to document configurations, bug-fixes, and hacks about software I interact throughout my days.
 For public consumption, I include references and directions for further information.